About Angela Maiers

 When you talk of change and when you want to change yourself when you internalize things and you decide on changing things, it's never really easy.
 The process is rarely easy.
 What would be some factors according to your experience that would really help us make that process simpler and to really drive, change, and be a better person?

 I think of all of the actions that I give leaders in the transition of changing themselves or helping move their organization forward.
-That the 'To be list' is probably the most practical and the most powerful because it forces you to be self-aware.
+That

 So even if self-awareness isn't on your to-be list, none of the other things can be accomplished without deep self-awareness.